 regard.
 The purchaser must accept and comply with the City's business

-rules published on the City's tax sale web site and will receive a
+rules published on the tax sale web site and will receive a Certificate

-purchaser upon surrender of the Tax Certificate of Sale will receive a refund of
+upon surrender of the Tax Certificate of Sale will receive a refund of

-the minimum bid amount assigned to and paid on the specific
+the minimum bid amount assigned to and paid on the specific property.
+The

-shown on the City's web site referenced above may
+delinquent taxpayers shown on the City's web site referenced above may

-include taxpayers who paid their taxes since the list was published and does not necessarily
+include taxpayers who paid their taxes since the list was published and

 procedures are unique to Baltimore City and should not be considered to